Two firefighters injured when firetrucks collide in Knox County

-ST. GEORGE — Two firetrucks collided and at least one rolled over, injuring two firefighters, while crews were responding to a call on Thursday.
-The rollover happened on Clark Island Road about 1:15 p.m.
+ST. GEORGE — Two firetrucks collided, with one rolling on its side and injuring two firefighters, while crews were heading to a reported building on fire on Clark Island Road early Thursday afternoon.

-The truck on its side was from Owls Head.
-The driver suffered a head injury and the passenger complained of back and neck pain.
+The crash occurred along the narrow road leading from Route 73 to Clark Island.

+The other truck involved was from St. George and ended up in a ditch.

+A witness said the trucks were heading in opposite directions and one veered to avoid a car that had stopped in the road.
+Long tire marks were visible at the crash site.

-Fire departments from multiple towns including St. George, Thomaston, South Thomaston, Cushing, Rockland, Union, Owls Head, Appleton and Warren were responding to a call of a building on fire on Tyler Lane on Clark Island.
+Fire departments from multiple towns including St. George, Thomaston, South Thomaston, Cushing, Rockland, Union, Owls Head, Appleton and Warren responded to a fire at a home on Tyler Lane on Clark Island.
+The Knox County Sheriff’s Office was also at the scene.

+A six-car garage was flattened and the home was heavily damaged.
+The house, owned by Bernard Davis Jr., is located across from Craignair Inn and Restaurant.
+Davis and his dog were not injured in the fire.

 Comments are not available on this story.